Samar Kokash

 Samar Kokash (سَمر كُوكشَ; born August 26, 1972) is a Syrian actress.

 Biography

-Kokash graduated from the Higher Institute of Theatrical Arts in Syria in 1995, participated in many of the works in the theater, radio and television also worked in the dubbing, retired from the field of art and wore the veil and say, artistic appearance.
-The daughter of director Aladdin Kokash and actress Malak Sukkar.
+Kokash graduated from the Higher Institute of Theatrical Arts in Syria in 1995.
+She participated in many of the works in the theater, radio and television.
+She also worked in the dubbing.
+She retired from the field of art and wore the veil and say, artistic appearance.
+She is the daughter of director Aladdin Kokash and actress Malak Sukkar.

 She was imprisoned from late 2013 to February 2017 by the Syrian regime during the Syrian Civil War.